adeoke/simple_rest_api/README.md

 If you see this then you can assume that you are setup correctly.

+It is assumed that you cloned this repo and with that being the case, while within the vagrant guest to change to the project root you will need to do the following:

+`cd /vagrant`

+at which point if you:

+`ls -al`

+You should see the contents of the cloned repo in that directory.
+It should be noted that the installation of the required libraries for this project are included in the requirements.txt file and also installed as part of the vagrant files provisioning steps.

+Now instal the dependencies listed in the requirements.txt file.
+Firsty, change to the pipenv shell:

+`pipenv shell`

+Once in the shell install the dependencies:
+`pipenv install -r requirements.txt`

+The installation process should begin.
+To confirm that you have been successful you can check the list of dependencies with command:

+`pipenv graph`

+which should list the installed dependencies along with irs version.

 Any further setup instructions will be included here as this project unfolds.